-Worried about learning loss due to school closures and summer?
-Research proves there's an easy, effective and practically free way to fight learning loss this summer—and it works for every age.
+Worried about learning loss due to last year's school closures and now summer?
+Research proves there's an easy, effective and practically free way to fight summer learning loss—and it works for every age.

-For parents and kids, this summer is going to be different from any summer we've known before.
-While many of the usual summer activities are still on the menu, from sprinklers to sleeping in, many are not, including the camps and summer programs parents have relied on in years past to keep kids busy and engaged.
+For parents and kids, we are embarking upon another summer that is going to be different from any other we've known before.
+While many of the usual summer activities are still on the menu, from sprinklers to sleeping in, many still are not, including the camps and summer programs parents have relied on in years past to keep kids busy and engaged.

 As it turns out, there's a simple solution for summer brain drain that is readily available and costs practically nothing.
 It's reading.

 Reading is one of the best brain-building activities you can do to help ensure that your kids don't lose vital academic skills as a result of school closures and the "summer slide."
 Research tells us that reading can reduce summer learning loss, or brain drain, that kids experience when they are out of school for an extended period of time—like during the summer… or a pandemic.

 Research spanning over 100 years shows that kids typically score lower on standardized tests at the end of summer vacation than they do on the same tests at the beginning of the summer.
 And based on standardized test scores, a 13-study meta-analysis found that, on average, kids lose about a month of learning skills and knowledge each summer, no matter their race, IQ or gender.

 But learning isn't just about what can be measured at school.

 Kathleen Lynch, an education policy researcher at the Harvard Graduate School of Education, has found that home-based activities, like reading, are more indicative of academic learning than any other activity.